Dhruvik91/ScaleTech/API_DOCS.md

 url: "http://localhost:80/signIn"

+### form feilds:
+- userName and/or email
+- password
 ### responses:
 - {"isSuccess": true, "userName": "divyanshu1593", "firstName": "Divyanshu", "lastName": "MOtivaras", "email": "divyanshu1593"}
 - {"isSuccess": false, "errorMessage": "method can't be 'GET', it has to be 'POST'"}